rahulshinde/inspire-magazine/README.md

 ##[Vijay Masharani](http://vijaymasharani.com/) + [Rahul Subash Shinde](http://rahulshinde.com/)
 ##[Expressions of Doubt](http://or-maybe.info)

 ####*This website has been designed and published for entertainment/academic purposes only and does not endorse any of the content that it contains.
-All content has been sourced from existing material and can be found through references provided on each page.*
+All content has been sourced from existing material and can be found through references provided within the site itself.*

 ####This project consisted of excavating, reassembling, rebranding, and then re-presenting the written content of three issues of Al-Qaeda’s propagandic publication Inspire Magazine in a responsive website.
 Our rebrand of Inspire Magazine was the culmination of a number of theoretical points of entry which we will briefly survey here.